ddengSc/ddengSc/README.md

 - 👋 Hi, I’m

-- An analytical and performance-driven professional with academic and project experience in data science and mathematics.
-Data Science professional with a master’s degree in mathematics, and a track record in leveraging technical skills in Python, R, SAS and machine learning to manipulate large datasets, generate insights, and improve automation.
-Demonstrated experience in tech driven roles in the customer experience and business analysis sectors.
+- A data-driven atheistic with a bachelor’s in mathematics, passionate in Data Science.
+Skilled in Python, R, SAS, and machine learning to extract insights from large datasets.
+Proven success in tech-driven roles, adept at building relationships and delivering impactful solutions.
+Seeking to contribute analytical prowess in Data Driven Role.

 - 👀 I’m interested in Data Science and Machine Learning
 - 🌱 I’m currently learning Machine Learning in AI